Are Horror Movies Good Entertainment? If You Love Fear Factor

 Some relaxing ideas include:

-• Take a warm bubble bath with Epsom salts or calming scent like lavender
+• Take a warm bubble bath with Epsom salts or a calming scent like lavender

 • Listen to upbeat music or positive affirmations